OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/check_total_derivatives.rst

 ----

-Check the all the derivatives that the driver will need:
+Check all the derivatives that the driver will need:

 .. embed-test::
     openmdao.core.tests.test_problem.TestProblem.test_feature_check_totals_from_driver